OpenMDAO/OpenMDAO-Framework/docs/mdao/mdf.rst

 the output and calculates a new input each iteration.
 Convergence is achieved when the residual between the output and input is driven to zero.

-The major difference between the MDF problem and previous examples is the presence of nested drivers.
+The major difference between the MDF problem and some of the previous examples is the presence of nested drivers.
 Drivers can be nested in OpenMDAO using WorkFlows in the iteration hierarchy.
 A :term:`WorkFlow` is an object that determines execution order for a group of Components.
 Each driver contains a single WorkFlow.
 For